emranxec/MyLearning/README.md

 - hence various intermediate operations can be pipelined.
 - Terminal operations mark the end of the stream and return the result.
 ----
-##  what factory class java having?
+## Q. what factory class java having?

 >This design pattern has been widely used in JDK, such as
 - getInstance() method of java.util.Calendar, NumberFormat, and ResourceBundle uses factory method design pattern.